cesarvr/keycloak-bible-openshift/import-export/README.md

 # sh-4.2$
 ```

-Inside the container we can proceed to export of data into a single file, this mode is compatible with the automatic **import** we are going to describe later.
+> Inside the container we can proceed to export of data into a single file, this mode is compatible with the automatic **import** we are going to describe later.

-If your container can access to internet you can use one of this links:
+If your container can access the internet you run one of this scripts to start the export process:

 #### curl